 In what has become the most difficult head-to-head comparison I’ve ever attempted, we are going to take a side-by-side look at the Samsung Chromebook Pro and the ASUS Chromebook Flip C302 to see if we can sort out which one of these fantastic devices deserve your hard-earned dollars.

+What becomes abundantly clear when you look at the build of both devices is the fact that Chromebooks are not bargain bin devices any longer.
+Aluminum and glass dominate both devices, yielding thin, light, and sturdy bodies.
 Aesthetically, they veer to different sides.
 ASUS employs a very squared, boxy look.
 Its lines look classic and elegant and the aluminum has a matte finish that exudes quality.
 No creaks or wobbliness, here.
 Everything feels in place and substantial.
 It is the closest thing to a Macbook Pro I’ve used that isn’t a Macbook Pro.

 Samsung, on the other hand, goes more the route of tablet or mobile phone aesthetics.
 Everything is very rounded and gives the Samsung the perception of being thinner than the ASUS.
 It is actually a fraction of an inch thicker, but it doesn’t FEEL like it.
 Again, everything is firm, thin, and clad in aluminum.
 The finish on the Samsung is better at repelling fingerprints, for what it is worth.